RecipeShare Test Kitchen

 Quick chicken bulgogi stir-fry with garlic, soy, and mild sweetness.
 A fast Korean-inspired main for rice bowls, wraps, or meal prep lunches.

-This easy chicken bulgogi stir-fry is a quick, high-flavor main built on soy, garlic, and light sweetness.
-It uses a short marinade and a one-pan finish, making it practical for weeknight meals.
+This easy chicken bulgogi stir-fry is a quick, high-flavor main built on soy, garlic, rice wine, and light sweetness.
+It uses a short velveting-style marinade for chicken breast, then browns the chicken before the glossy bulgogi sauce goes in.

 The recipe is flexible for bowls, wraps, or meal prep containers.

 The sauce is sweet-savory with mild garlic depth and a glossy finish.
-Mirin and honey round out soy and oyster sauce for a balanced profile.
+Rice wine, honey, and a little brown sugar round out soy and oyster sauce for a balanced profile.

 Sesame oil at the end adds aroma without overwhelming the dish.